What Symptom Must Be Reported To A Manager? The One Red Flag Most Employees Miss

 1. Downplaying the Symptom

 Turns out, that “little sniffle” can be the first sign of something contagious.
-Downplaying often leads to surprise absenteeism later That's the part that actually makes a difference..
+Downplaying often leads to surprise absenteeism later That's the whole idea..

 2. Over‑Sharing Irrelevant Details